GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.54 =
+* Refresh the deployment checklist language so HTTPS, CORS, and troubleshooting guidance reference the “Allow Dev HTTP” toggle and explicit origin recommendations.
+* Rename the HTTPS development toggle in settings to “Allow Dev HTTP” for consistency with the documentation.

 = 0.3.53 =
 * Feature: Introduce a Deployment Checklists screen under **TCN Platform** that guides administrators through verifying `/gn/v1/login`, `/gn/v1/change-password`, and `/gn/v1/profile/avatar`, tuning HTTPS/CORS, validating payloads, and running cURL smoke tests from the server.
 * Enhancement: Align the new troubleshooting cards with existing admin styling so the guidance is easy to scan inside WordPress.